mkrishna-1/hackathon/README.md

 # Lares.AI — AI Workforce Platform

 > **Built for India · Kerala AI Mission Hackathon 2026**
 > AI employees for Indian SMBs.
 Deploy in 60 seconds.
-From ₹2,000/agent/month.

 Lares.AI lets businesses hire and deploy AI agents that handle customer support, sales, and DevOps — autonomously, around the clock.
 Multiple agents collaborate with each other, hand off tasks between themselves, and report everything to a live audit trail.